In 2015, YWCA Canberra is 85 years old.

 Letter to the Canberra Times, 5 June 1996

 Throughout that period, the Y continued to see child care as an essential service to working women, and the feminist philosophy underpinning the service was articulated more strongly over time.
 By 1999, despite the struggles with financial viability caused by government funding that waxed and waned, the Y was running four child care programs (Lyneham, St Thomas More’s, Campbell Cottage and Conder).

 As a result of the organisation becoming more politically aware and change oriented, the Y developed a number of women’s leadership and wellbeing courses during this period, including Women Influencing Leading and Deciding (WILD).
 The Y also spoke out on a range of contentious political matters, initiating and participating in campaigns on abortion law, sexual assault and sexist advertising.
-During this period, the Y charted a course between the two apparent poles of conservative Christianity and radical feminism.
-In doing so, it crafted a public profile that was assertively feminist, and not overtly Christian.

 By 2000, as a large service provider, YWCA of Canberra had become a major player in a community sector increasingly taking responsibility for responding to disadvantage and social exclusion.
 The Y entered the new millennium with 20 programs and 19 projects in housing, youth services, child care, women’s services, advocacy and training.

 While the organisation had spoken out on issues of violence against women in previous periods, in this decade the organisation developed a clearer sense of its role within the broader women’s services sector.
 The YWCA of Canberra worked with other women’s services to organise a forum during the 2001 Week Without Violence.